magomimmo/modern-cljs/doc/tutorial-18.md

-the declaration contained in the global `profiles.clj` file with the declaration contained in the `project.clj` file, the project map for the `dev` profile merged also the content of the declarations contained in the project specific `profiles.clj` file.
+the declaration contained in the global `profiles.clj` file with the declaration contained in the `project.clj` file, the project map for the `dev` profile merged also the content of the declarations contained in the project-specific `profiles.clj` file.

 ## Light the fire